ISI-apex/casper-utils/README.md

 To launch a job on USC HPCC worker node, run this launcher script on the login node:

+    $ bash exp/test-prefix/test-mpi.job.sh PREFIX_PATH CLUSTER ARCH GPU
-    $ bash exp/test-prefix/test-prefix.job.sh PREFIX_PATH CLUSTER ARCH GPU
+    $ bash exp/test-prefix/test-cfd.job.sh PREFIX_PATH CLUSTER ARCH GPU

-where `PREFIX_PATH` is the directory with the prefix, ARCH is the CPU Family (e.g. `sandybridge` see Step 2 above) with which the prefix is compatible and GPU is the GPU model (e.g.  `k20`; look in `bin/pscommon.sh` for which CPU families have which CPU models).
+where `PREFIX_PATH` is the directory with the prefix, CLUSTER is the name of the compute cluster (e.g. `discovery` see Step 2 above), ARCH is the CPU Family (e.g. `sandybridge` see Step 2 above) with which the prefix is compatible and GPU is the GPU model (e.g.  `k20`; look in `bin/pscommon.sh` for which CPU families have which CPU models -- TODO: that's out-of-date now).

 #### On a generic host